Skip to main content

 • July 1, 2017

-"After years of struggling with sleep disorders I went through 2 sleep studies, a battery of tests including echo and bloodwork.
-Once they find out from sleep studies I have mild obstructive sleep apnea, nocturnal eating disorder, REM resistant sleep disorder, and upper airway resistant syndrome they put me on a CPAP machine and after much pushing I finally got approved for Nuvigil because I am still tired even with CPAP.
-My fatigue not only comes from sleep disorders but I also have Type 2 diabetes, Vitamin D3 Deficiency, and Depression fatigue.
-Any who I started on Nuvigil like 2 days ago at 150 mg and at first it was perfect but very quickly I've become desensitized to the either the med or dose 150 wears off after 6hours."
+"After years of struggling with sleep disorders, I went through two sleep studies, a battery of tests including echo and bloodwork.
+Once they found out from sleep studies I have mild obstructive sleep apnea, nocturnal eating disorder, REM-resistant sleep disorder, and upper airway resistant syndrome, they put me on a CPAP machine, and after much pushing, I finally got approved for Nuvigil because I am still tired even with CPAP.
+My fatigue not only comes from sleep disorders, but I also have Type 2 diabetes, vitamin D3 deficiency, and depression fatigue.
+Anywho, I started on Nuvigil like two days ago at 150 mg, and at first it was perfect, but very quickly I've become desensitized to either the med or dose, 150 wears off after six hours."

 8 / 10